Evan827h/Nicebot/README.md

 - !mark [tag]- Add a user to be marked by me so I compliment them whenever they send a message!
 Multiple users can be marked. (!mark user#1234)

-- !stop [tag]- removes a user from the marked lis
+- !stop [tag]- removes a user from the marked list